MiSArch/experiment-executor-frontend/assets/ChaosToolkitEditor.md

 ### 🧰 Provider Examples

-Chaos Toolkit supports three **provider types** that define how actions and probes are executed: `http`, `process`, or `python`.
+ChaosToolkit supports three **provider types** that define how actions and probes are executed: `http`, `process`, or `python`.
-For a full list of available extensions, see the [Chaos Toolkit Extensions](https://chaostoolkit.org/drivers/overview/) documentation.
+For a full list of available extensions, see the [📚 ChaosToolkit Extensions](https://chaostoolkit.org/drivers/overview/) documentation.

 ### 🐍 Python Provider

 - The **Python provider** allows you to use **Python functions** of chaos-toolkit extensions.
-- For the **Kubernetes provider**, see the [chaosk8s documentation](https://chaostoolkit.org/drivers/kubernetes/).
+- For the **Kubernetes provider**, see the [📚 chaosk8s documentation](https://chaostoolkit.org/drivers/kubernetes/).
 - For our **custom Docker provider** see the documentation on the bottom of the page.

 These examples show how to kill the containers of the MiSArch gateway in local Docker or Kubernetes: